kmjones1979/scaffold-eth-2-solidity/README.md

 In this challenge you will learn about the following concepts:
 - Events
-- Subgraphs with The Graph
+- useScaffoldEventHistory hook
-- Apollo Client
+- useScaffoldEventSubscriber hook

 ## Checkpoint 0: 📦 Environment 📚